 That 25 year old age statistic is very misleading for this reason...
 The infant mortality rate among hunting and gathering groups is approximately 43%.
 That is astoundingly high by modern standards but studies of hunting and gathering groups has proven this number.
 And that number is derived from contemporary hunting and gathering groups.
 One has to assume that 500,000 years ago it was the same or higher.

-Back in the Day, as the saying goes, when I was getting my Anthropology degree we were taught that the Homo sapiens species birthed around 35,000 to 50,000 years ago.
-Seems silly now doesn’t it.
-Through the successive decades that timeline has been pushed back to where we are now which is 500,000 years ago.
+In the last 50 years the timeline for Homo sapiens has been pushed back to where we are now which is over 500,000 years ago.
 This timeline seems speculative right now but reasonable given recent discoveries.

-By the same token the ‘Out of Africa’ model for how sapiens became the last hominin standing was the accepted theory.
-We have not wrapped it up 100% yet but the outline I just presented is about 99.9% wrapped up.
-The process of assimilation during the continual migration of hominins from Africa for over 2 million years makes more sense given all the recent discoveries scientists have made in the last decade.
+The process of assimilation during the continual migration of hominins from Africa for over 2 million years makes more sense than the ‘Out of Africa’ theory given all the recent discoveries scientists have made in the last decade.